-- Family History: Men with close relatives (father or brother) who have had prostate cancer are more than twice as likely to develop the disease.
+- Family History: Men with first-degree relatives (father or brother or son) who have had prostate cancer are more than twice as likely to develop the disease.

 - Race: African Americans have the highest rate of prostate cancer in the United States and are twice as likely to die from the disease as Caucasians.

-- Genetic Factors: A gene mutation on BRCA-1 or BRCA-2 or having Lynch syndrome may denote an increased risk, but it is only a small percentage of cases.
+- Genetic Factors: A gene mutation on BRCA or having Lynch syndrome may denote an increased risk, but it is only a small percentage of cases.